apache/kyuubi/docs/quick_start/quick_start.md

 Additionally, if you want to work with other Spark/Flink compatible systems or plugins, you only need to take care of them as using them with regular Spark/Flink applications.
 For example, you can run Spark/Flink SQL engines created by the Kyuubi on any cluster manager, including YARN, Kubernetes, Mesos, e.t.c...
-Or, you can manipulate data from different data sources with the Spark/Flink API, e.g. Delta Lake, Apache Hudi, Apache Iceberg, Apache Kudu and e.t.c...
+Or, you can manipulate data from different data sources with the Spark Datasource/Flink Table API, e.g. Delta Lake, Apache Hudi, Apache Iceberg, Apache Kudu and e.t.c...

 ## Installation